Sumit-Jangir/Sumit-Jangir/README.md

 </div>

-## A passionate Front-End Developer from India
+## A Passionate Front-End Developer from India

 <br>